With the possible end of the semiconductor chip crisis, dealerships still have trouble filling the lot

 WICHITA, Kan.
 (KSNW) — Optimism, it’s a word some car dealerships are saying after nearly two years of struggles.

-But there’s still a lot of work to do before the auto industry returns to normal, explained Donovan Auto and Truck Center General Sales Manager, Shawn Stafford.
+But there’s still a lot of work to do before the auto industry returns to normal, explained Shawn Stafford, Donovan Auto and Truck Center general sales manager

 “By the end of the quarter, we should have more of a 20 day supply of inventory instead of a two-day supply,” he said.